Lake Davenport Sailing Club

 Preparatory Flags

-I flag (Round an End) — Rule 30.1 will be in effect.
-If you are over the line during the minute before the start, you must sail to the pre-start side of the line around either end before starting.
-No dip starts allowed.
+I flag (Round an End): Rule 30.1 in effect.
+If over the line during the minute before start, you must sail to the pre-start side around either end.
+No dip starts.

-Black Flag — Rule 30.3 will be in effect.
-If you are in the triangle formed by the ends of the line and the first mark during the minute before the start, you will be disqualified.
+Black Flag: Rule 30.3 in effect.
+If in the triangle formed by the ends of the line and the first mark during the minute before start, you will be disqualified.

-Y flag (Life Jacket Signal) — Life jackets or other Coast Guard approved personal flotation devices shall be worn by the skipper and crew when hoisted, accompanied by 1 horn blast.
+Y flag (Life Jacket): Life jackets or Coast Guard approved PFDs shall be worn when hoisted with 1 horn blast.
+Violation results in disqualification.

-General Recall (1st Repeater) — Applies when there is a significant number of unidentifiable premature starters or an error in starting procedures.
-Signaled by raising the 1st Repeater flag and sounding 2 horn blasts.
+General Recall (1st Repeater): Significant number of unidentifiable premature starters or starting error.
+2 horn blasts.

-X flag (Individual Recall) — Applies when any part of the hull, crew or equipment is on the starting line prior to the Starting signal.
-The PRO shall hail the offending sail number, accompanied by 1 long horn blast.
+X flag (Individual Recall): Any part of hull, crew or equipment on line before starting signal.
+PRO hails offending sail number, 1 long horn blast.

 SoundMeaning